 These are deposits of water-borne minerals, body oils and soaps – and any salts or perfumes you’ve added to the bath water – that gather at the high-water mark around the surface.
 Wiping the sides of the tub down after each use will reduce the need for heavier cleaning strategies.
-Remove heavier build-ups by applying a heavy-duty cleaner, allowing it to work for several minutes, then scrubbing gently with a white nylon pad.
+Remove heavier build-ups by applying an all-purpose cleaner, allowing it to work for several minutes, then scrubbing gently with a white nylon pad.

 entry continues below ↓